 - Commercial or multi-family real estate

 These issues will require diligent handling, often with the help of other professionals, to bring about a fair and just outcome, either through negotiation or at trial.
-Whether you need assistance with a relatively simple or extremely complicated division of property and debt, our team is here to protect your financial rights while using all available legal methods to help you find an optimum result.
+Whether you need assistance with a relatively simple or extremely complicated property and debt division, our team protects your financial rights while using all available legal methods to help you find an optimum result.

 Protect Your Financial Interests with Experienced Property Division Lawyers

 When going through a divorce or separation, the division of marital property can be a complex and contentious process.
 At Nachlis | Cohade | Lopez-Whitaker, LLP, our team of experienced property division lawyers is dedicated to protecting your financial interests and ensuring a fair distribution of assets.

 Why choose our San Francisco property division lawyers?

 - Extensive knowledge of California property division laws